 There are times when you should not fight a fire with a portable extinguisher:

-- IF the fire is spreading beyond the immediate area where it started or is already a large fire.
+- If the fire is spreading beyond the immediate area or is already a large fire.

-- IF you are in doubt about whether the extinguisher is the proper type for the fire at hand.
+- If you doubt whether the extinguisher is the proper type for the fire at hand.